grafana/tanka/docs/docs/tutorial/environments.md

 At this point, our is configuration is already flexible and concise, but not really reusable.
 Let's take a look at Tanka's third buzzword as well: **Environments**.

-In these days, the same piece of software is usually deployed many times inside of one organziation.
-This can be `dev`, `testing` and `prod` environments, but also regions (`europe`, `us`, `asia`) or individual customers (`foo-corp`, `bar-gmbh`, `baz-inc`).
+These days, the same piece of software is usually deployed many times inside a single organziation.
+This could be `dev`, `testing` and `prod` environments, but also regions (`europe`, `us`, `asia`) or individual customers (`foo-corp`, `bar-gmbh`, `baz-inc`).

-Most of the application however is exactly the same across those environments .. usually only configuration, scaling or small details are different after all.
+Most of the application however is exactly the same across those environments ... usually only configuration, scaling or small details are different after all.
 YAML (and thus `kubectl`) provides us only one solution here: Duplicating the directory, changing the details, maintaining both.
-But if you have 32 environments?
+But what if you have 32 environments?
 Correct!
 Then you have to maintain 32 directories of YAML.
 And we can all imagine the nightmare of these files drifting apart from each other.